We aim to provide children with an integrated programme of learning through speaking and listening, reading and writing.

 - Each child should be assessed on what sounds they know and what words they read these sounds in (assessment and resources found on server).

-- A daily phonics session should be taught based on these assessments making sure that there are 4 parts to the session. >Revisit > Teach > Practice > Apply.
+- A daily phonics session should be taught based on these assessments making sure that there are 4 parts to the session >Revisit > Teach > Practice > Apply (Following the Letters and Sounds sequence of teaching).

 - Focused directed teaching involving oral and written practice of letters and sounds.